 Ray is a technology litigator, loyal advocate, and trusted advisor.
 His clients rely on his ability to see the big picture, to give practical business advice that speaks clearly to their specific concerns, and to bring effective and efficient litigation strategies to bear on those problems.

-Ray has more than a dozen years of litigation experience in both state and federal court, as well as domestic and international arbitration, with significant appellate experience, including litigation before the U.S. Supreme Court.
+Ray has more than 15 years of litigation experience in both state and federal court, as well as domestic and international arbitration, with significant appellate experience, including litigation before the U.S. Supreme Court.
 He is also an NCDRC Certified Superior Court Mediator, who brings his determined and creative approach to litigation to helping parties resolve their disputes in ways that give them control of the outcome, their legal spend, and their future time and energy.

 Recognized as a “Rising Star” in Business Litigation by North Carolina Super Lawyers, Ray has guided clients through a range of other business disputes, including class actions, directors and officers litigation, business torts and internal corporate investigations.

 - Recognized as an Acritas Star (based on survey of 4,300 general counsel), 2019

 - Recognized in The Best Lawyers in America (BL Rankings), Litigation – Intellectual Property, 2018 – Present

 - Selected to the North Carolina Rising Stars list by Super Lawyers (Thomson Reuters) in Business Litigation, Appellate, 2012 – 2018

 - Associate, Kilpatrick Townsend & Stockton LLP, Raleigh, NC, 2006-2012

 - U.S. Court of Appeals for the D.C.
 Circuit, Honorable Douglas H. Ginsburg, 2005-2006